jwmccarthy/jwmccarthy.github.io/_posts/2024-07-26-intro-to-gumbo.md

 $$f*g = FT^{-1}(FT(f) \cdot FT(g))$$

-The Torchaudio library provides an implementation of this which we can leverage for advantage estimation.
+The Torchaudio library provides an implementation of this which we can plug in to the code above.

 ```python
 from torchaudio.functional import fftconvolve